bryan99pham/Portfolio/Employee Management App/README.md

 have to follow the build/setup instructions to view this project.

 # Instructions to build frontend locally and use deployed backend
+- Make sure that you are in the ./Multiverse-Portfolio/Employee Management App/EmployeeManagementAppUI/employeemanagementapp-ui directory
-- Install Angular CLI (After Installing NodeJS):
+- Install Angular CLI:
-	+ run the following command in the terminal excluding the double quotes: "npm install -g @angular/cli"
+	+ Run the following command in the terminal excluding the double quotes: "npm install -g @angular/cli"
-- run npm install
+- Run npm install
-- run ng serve
+- Run "ng serve" to run and build the app (try "npm start" in case "ng serve" fails).

 # Software required to build both the frontend and backend of the project locally:
 -------------------------------------